 According to Scripture, our first explicit encounter with the holy angels was after the expulsion from Paradise.
-At its gate, we stood face-to-face with the Cherubim, with their burning swords pointing our way.
-We were no longer welcome.
-Between us and Paradise these august spirits flourished the “word of God … living and active, sharper than any two-edged sword, piercing to the division of soul and spirit, of joints and marrow, and discerning the thoughts and intentions of the heart.”
+At what should have been its welcoming gate, we found ourselves face-to-face with the Cherubim – their sharp, burning swords pointing our way.
+The message was clear: we were no longer welcome.
+Between us and Paradise these august spirits were flourishing the “word of God … living and active, sharper than any two-edged sword, piercing to the division of soul and spirit, of joints and marrow, and discerning the thoughts and intentions of the heart.”
 (Hb.
-4,12) This should give us pause to reflect upon Paradise and the angels, and our relationship to both.
+4,12) This should give us pause to reflect upon our relationship to both Paradise and the angels.

 The Garden of Eden was planted by God “in the east.”
 (Gn.
 2,8) It was to be the place for man to “grow and multiply, and fill the earth, and subdue it.”
 (1,28) The symbolic “east” suggests that we were created close to our origin, that is, close to God – theologically put, in the state of grace.
-Through the ensuing trial of our love, we were to be accepted into the fullness of God’s glory, and that meant we were destined to “dwell with him.”
-But this abode would have to be freely chosen by submitting to God’s will regarding the mysterious Tree of Knowledge.
-It would not be forced upon us.
+Through the ensuing trial of our love, we were to be accepted into the fullness of God’s glory, and that meant we were destined not only to stand in his presence, but, far more intimately, to “dwell with him.”
+This abode, however, would have to be freely chosen by submitting to God’s will regarding the mysterious Tree of Knowledge.
+This source of enlightenment was not the sort of thing that could be forced upon us.
 We know only too well the outcome of this trial, but let us consider the Garden for a moment.
-We were driven from it, but – and this is the good part – the rest of sacred history is the prolonged narrative about how God has reconfigured our relationship to him, and therefore also to this, his dwelling-place.
+We were driven from its precincts, but – and this is the good part – the rest of sacred history would be the long and eventful narrative of how our relationship to God and his dwelling were to be reconfigured.

 The river of grace that flowed “out of Eden to water the Garden” (Gn.
 2,10) divided into four rivers.

-(It bears reminding that here, early in Genesis – as will also be the case late in the New Testament, in the Apocalypse – that we are in the presence of events and realities so primordial, or in the Apocalypse, so eschatological, that only symbolic and “mythical” language can venture near them.
-But unlike most myths and symbols, what are referenced here are concrete times and places, and truths as solid as those of history.
+(It bears reminding that here, early in Genesis – as will also be the case late in the New Testament, in the Apocalypse – we are in the presence of events and realities so primordial, or in the Apocalypse, so eschatological, that only symbolic and “mythical” language can venture near them.
+But unlike most myths and symbols, what are referenced here are concrete times and places, and truths as solid – indeed more solid – than those of secular history.
 They are just too distant and unfamiliar to be described in literal terms.)

 Thus, God’s first home for us was to be a Garden bounded by four symbolic rivers.
 We still live by preference in four-sided houses and rooms; we still speak of the four directions, the four elements, the four moral virtues, the four temperaments, and so on.
 God’s grace had originally constituted us in a state of perfect order and harmony, symbolized by this Garden of four rivers, supernaturally surrounding and sustaining our natural, quaternal structure.

-After having proven our love and obedience by following the divine ordinance regarding the Tree of Knowledge, we would eventually have been admitted to the inner sanctuary of his glory.
+After having proven our love and obedience by following the divine ordinance regarding the Tree of Knowledge, we would eventually have been admitted to the inner sanctuary of God’s glory.
 We would have joined the highest angels in a life of praise inconceivable to our minds today.
 But that plan was frustrated, and by the willful interference of our own disobedience.
-We foolishly chose to “understand” evil by doing it.
-But doing evil brings darkness, not light.
+We foolishly chose to try our hand at “understanding” evil by doing it.
+The performance of evil acts, however, brings darkness, not light.
 Only a saint can understand sin.
-As Fulton Sheen once said, there is only one thing on earth you don’t learn more about through experience, and that is sin.
+As Fulton Sheen once said, there is only one thing on earth you never learn more about through experience, and that is sin.

 When we fell, and the Cherubim stood suddenly and sternly at the gates of our lost home, that home itself seemed to withdraw into the sky.
 Some mystics claimed to have sighted it on a high mountain.
 Dante put it in the Southern Hemisphere, still imagined as a highland of sun and treasure to the medieval mind.
-It may be more theologically coherent if we simply picture it as withdrawing into the choirs of the angels, out of reach of all our towers of Babel.
+It will be more theologically coherent if we simply picture it as withdrawing into the choirs of the angels, far above the reach of all our towers of Babel.
 (Gn.
 11) The Earth is too fragile for glory quite yet.
 After all, we were left “to till the ground from which we were taken” (Gn.
-3,23), that is, the state of material nature, and a wounded nature at that.
+3,23), that is, to labor in the state of gross material nature, and a wounded nature at that.